Scouting in Yugoslavia: After World War II

-The outbreak of World War II saw the suspension of Scouting in Serbia and Montenegro in 1941, when Yugoslavia was occupied by the Germans.
+The outbreak of World War II saw the suspension of Scouting in Serbia and Montenegro in 1941, when the Germans occupied Yugoslavia.

 The Russian Scout association Русский Скаут went into exile after World War I, and continued where fleeing White Russian émigrés settled, establishing groups in Serbia.

 The organization had to stop its activities in 1941 after the German occupation of Serbia.
 It resumed its activities after World War II but was banned again by the communist government in 1946; thus it lost the membership in WOSM in 1948.

 Scouting in Yugoslavia was co-opted by the Josip Broz Tito government of the Socialist Federal Republic of Yugoslavia in 1950, at which time WOSM membership was forfeited, as the new organization did not meet all the criteria for membership, as there were very close connections with the communist government.
 In 1950 and 1951, individual Scout associations were founded in each constituent republics.
 The national organization was revived under the name Savez Izviđača Jugoslavije (Scout Association of Yugoslavia) on November 24, 1951, at a meeting held in Zagreb, Croatia.

 The Scout movement grew and thrived until the Yugoslav dissolution in 1991.
 In addition, the government of SFR Yugoslavia fostered their own Pioneer movement, the Pioniri - under the League of Communists of Yugoslavia through the League of Communist Youth of Yugoslavia.

-May 14 marked as the anniversary of the Scout Association, marking the anniversary of the May 1950 joint camp of the revived Scouts and the UPY.
+May 14 was marked as the anniversary of the Scout Association, marking the anniversary of the May 1950 joint camp in Zagreb, Croatia, of the revived Scouts and the UPY.